 GEND 200V.
 Global Perspectives on Women and Gender.
 1 Unit.

+This course focuses on Stetson's Human Diversity Value.
 This course is an interdisciplinary introduction which takes a global perspective on women's issues, gender equality and feminism around the world.
 Topics may include: citizenship, national feminist movements, sustainability, work, women's rights as human rights, health and reproductive rights, sexuality and sexual rights, and women in politics, religion, and globalization.